datagnss/datagnss.github.io/rtk-board/rtk-test.md

 you could check if the data is correct via the data monitor.

-click the small button left-bottom to open data monitor window.
+click the small button **"Stream Monitor"** to open data monitor window.

 ![](images/strsvr-mon.png)